Grexjr/PongRevamped/README.md

 ## Description

 A re-imagining of Pong where the player and enemy can dash to increase the velocity of the ball, adding interesting decision-making and fast-paced action to one of the most classic games in history.
+Involves a custom-made 2D engine to handle movement of paddles and ball, as well as custom collision, position, and speed detection.

 ## Platforms